 Image source: wikimedia

-You may have seen jets leaving white condensation trails.
-This is formed when the hot, humid exhaust from the engine mixes with the colder air outside.
-Water vapor from the exhaust freezes and becomes visible, exactly like your warm breath in a cold weather.
+You may have seen jets leaving white, condensation trails.
+They are usually formed when the cold atmospheric air mixes with the hot, humid exhaust.
+Within fractions of a second, the vapor coming out of exhaust freezes and becomes visible.
+This is very much similar to your warm breath in cold weather.

 18. Contaminated Air

 Approx. 20 percent of the world’s population breathes severely contaminated air, especially with sulfur dioxide and carbon monoxide resulting from industrial operations.
 This raises the number of respiratory problems, especially amongst elders and children.
 13 percent of British children suffer from asthma caused by air contamination.

 19. Total Amount of Water in the Atmosphere

 Our atmosphere carries nearly 37.5 million billion gallons of water at any specific moment.
 All this water — present in the form of vapor (invisible to the naked eye) — is enough to cover the whole surface of the Earth with 2.5 cm of rain.

 Every year, this enormous amount of water is recycled 40 times.
 If you do the math, each water vapor molecule spends only 9 days in the atmosphere.

 20. Energy Required to Evaporate Water

 It takes approximately 600 calories of energy to evaporate one gram of water.
 And when nature converts this water into liquid, the same energy is released into the atmosphere.